 There are different techniques used to deliver radiation therapy.
 The technique used will depend on the size and grade of the meningioma and how close it lies to sensitive structures within the brain or spinal cord.

-External Beam Radiation Therapy (EBRT) is the most common type of radiation therapy used.
+External Beam Radiation Therapy (EBRT) has been commonly used historically and still is utilised depending on size and grade of the tumour (eg grade 3 anaplastic tumours).
 It is usually delivered once a day, five days a week.
 The total length of treatment can range but is generally 5-6 weeks.
 Patients will be asked to wear a customised mask during each radiation treatment.

 The mask reduces patient movement during treatment and ensures that the radiation treatment is targeting the cancer and avoiding important structures nearby.